Monaciello/Create_custom_Portfolio/README.md

 # Create_custom_Portfolio
-This repo will create a custom portfolio after doing financial analysis of a few sample portfolios.
+This repo will create a custom portfolio after doing financial analysis and a multitude of other calculations of a few sample portfolios.
 (Work in Progress)